-The question of “what is risk management?” is one that asks a simple question about a complex field.
-Answering “what is risk management about” requires more of an overview of what risk management involves, and what someone does as a risk manager.
+What is risk management about?
 Risk management is an analytical role that identifies, examines, evaluates, and rates risk according to their threat level.
 Jobs in risk management are found in almost every industry with insurance and financial markets being the largest employer of people with risk management degrees and experience.

-When taking a look at just what is risk management about, you’ll find it’s a very nuanced role that requires analytical thinking skills, an ability to read and comprehend complex laws, technical documents, and engage in higher math skills.
+When taking a look at just what is risk management about, you’ll find it’s a very nuanced role that requires analytical thinking skills, the ability to read and comprehend complex laws, and technical documents and engaging in higher math skills.
 The role of a risk manager is to protect an organization from the worst-case scenario, steer the direction of an organization away from a risky path or undertaking, ensure the organization is complying with laws at all levels, and provide a plan of action that keeps the organization out of trouble.

 What Do Jobs in Risk Management Involve?